ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

   :alt: Protein folding illustration
 ..   :width: 200px
 ..   :align: left

-Figure 1.
 Illustration of the protein folding process from the amino acid sequence to the quaternary structure.
 Source: `https://cdn.kastatic.org/ <https://cdn.kastatic.org/ka-perseus-images/71225d815cafcc09102504abdf4e10927283be98.png>`_

 Where do proteins come from?